Grammys 2022 – see full list of nominees

 Japanese Breakfast – ‘Jubilee’

-Arlo Parks – ‘Collapsed in Sunbeams’
+Arlo Parks – ‘Collapsed In Sunbeams’

 St. Vincent – ‘Daddy’s Home’